cocmd/website/docs/get-started.md

 ...
 ```

 All right!
-After saving the file, Espanso should automatically detect the change and reload your configuration.
+After saving the file, Cocmd should automatically detect the change and reload your configuration.

 Now try to type `:br` anywhere.
 If you did everything correctly, you should see `Best Regards` appear!